Spoiler alert: if you suffer of arachnophobia, this article is not for you!

-- The Flail has 3″ range, 3 Attacks at Strength 3 for 1/4 damage, while the Goad has only 1″ range, same Attacks but greater Strength and damage (4 for 2/4 damage)
+- The Flail has 3″ range, 3 Attacks at Strength 3 for 1/4 damage, while the Goad has only 1″ range, but a better profile with 4 Attacks at Strength 4 for 2/4 damage.

 The Doomweaver with Trident and Net can be useful to keep an enemy at distance while keep poking it with the Trident.
-A good Strength and damage allows him also to be consistent in the damage provoked.
+Good Strength and damage also allows him to be consistent in the damage provoked.

 The Doomweaver with Flail and Goad has the flexibility to choose which weapon profile to use depending on the enemy in front and the distance.
-However there is not much difference between the 2 and 3 inches and since the Goad is the same profile as the Trident but with lower reach, the Doomweaver with Trident and Net covers a more interesting role in the warband, considering also the 12 Wounds on Toughness 3 that makes them quite weak.
+1 more attack on the Goad compared to the Trident is enticing, but you need to be careful as these fighters are quite squishy with 10 Wounds and Toughness 3.
+Overall, the Doomweaver with Trident and Net covers a more interesting role in the warband.

 All Doomweavers have access to Scuttling Symbiosis and Skittering Ascent, while the Net provides access to Skittering Strangle-nets as discussed above.
-The Flail and Goad has no other special ability.
+The Flail and Goad have no other special ability.